 XMLDB is Moodle's database abstraction layer -- it is the library of code that lets Moodle interact with and access the database.

 In this page you will find links to all the XMLDB-related documentation.
-Currently you will find documents both belonging to the XMLDB category and to the general Installation category, plus some interesting external links.

 - Introduction: Where the general idea of XMLDB is explained.